adiamante/yeetoverflow/YeetOverFlow.Docs/Readme.md

 ﻿# Overview

-YeetOverFlow is a project that explores Architecture, Patterns, Frameworks and Practices.
+YeetOverFlow is a project that explores Architecture, Patterns, Frameworks, Practices and Tools.

 ## Layers